Dr Chris Elsden, Chancellor’s Fellow

-Chris Elsden is a visiting post-doctoral researcher in Design Informatics at the University of Edinburgh.
-He is a design researcher, with a background in sociology, and expertise in the human experience of a data-driven life.
-Using and developing innovative design research methods, his work undertakes diverse, qualitative and often speculative engagements with participants to investigate emerging relationships with technology – particularly data-driven tools and blockchain technologies.
+Dr Chris Elsden is a Chancellor’s Fellow in Service Design in Design Informatics at the University of Edinburgh.
+He is a design researcher, with a background in sociology, and expertise in the human experience of data-driven services.
+Using and developing innovative design research methods, his work undertakes diverse, qualitative and often speculative engagements with participants to investigate emerging relationships with technology – particularly data-driven tools, FinTech and blockchain technologies.
 In so doing, he hopes to reveal the many nuanced relationships people and organisations have with digital technology in their everyday lives, and use these insights to identify new and future opportunities for design.
-In his doctoral research at Open Lab, Newcastle University considered the human implications of self-tracking tools as new ‘technologies of memory’, and outlined opportunities to design new forms of ‘documentary informatics’.
-Chris’ research has been widely published in the field of HCI – see here for further details.
+Working with charities, theatres and festival organisations, his most recent research explores ‘creative transactions’ – examining how new financial and data-driven technologies change the way creative work is valued and paid for.

 Ox-Chain is a major research project between the Universities of Edinburgh, Northumbria and Lancaster, and research partners Oxfam, Zero Waste Scotland, Volunteer Scotland and WHALE Arts, funded by the Engineering and Physical Sciences Research Council.
 It brings together experts in digital design, cryptography, business and international development.
 Through collaborative research, we will design a Blockchain for Oxfam to better support the circulation and re-circulation of valuable items within its business model – hence ‘Ox-Chain’.

 Making Sense of Blockchain Applications: A Typology for HCI.
 In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems (CHI '18)

 Designing Documentary Informatics.
 In Proceedings of the 2017 Conference on Designing Interactive Systems (DIS '17)